splitkeyseed/secretsharing/README.md

-# Simple Javascript secret sharing (splitting) with possible pen and paper fallback recovery
+# Simple JavaScript secret sharing (splitting) with possible pen and paper fallback recovery
 ## Motivation
 When considering security of private electronic assets like website accounts it is best practice to use two-factor authentication (2FA).
 However when using 2FA the weak point in the security setup often becomes the recovery process of the 2FA method.